henpizza/NonogramSolver/README.md

 But this could be unnecessary on the small scale of the data I am currently working with.

 - Using pretrained layers might speed up training.
+I could perhaps make one large model for very large nonograms and use the deep layers as starting point for every smaller shape.
+But perhaps it would not be usable due to normalisation?